Strider-CD/strider/docs/guides/configuration.md

 ### Configuration from File

 Strider offers an additional option to define and load the platform configuration: via config file.
-The configuration file `.striderrc` has to be located in Strider’s base directory.
+The configuration file `.striderrc` can be located in Strider’s base directory or one of these [other locations](https://github.com/dominictarr/rc#standards).

 The config files content is stated as JSON.
 The same options are allowed as stated above.
 The example snippet below illustrates how the file looks like.